pace-neutrons/Horace/documentation/smg/02_development_environment.md

 A license is obtainable from the link on this page.
 For STFC staff members, this should be an individual license.
 You can then go to the Matlab download page for STFC and download;
 choose R2018b or R2019b, which are the current versions supported at the time of writing.
 Or update to more recent if we have changed.
-This will give you an installation .exe.
+This will give you an installation executable.
 For other users e.g. contractors, please use the concurrent license by following the instructions.
 If these are unavailable due to insufficient access, please ask a colleague staff member for the relevant instructions from that page - location from which to mount the ISO,